ranyc2000/e-Binder/README.md

 The Data tab in the preadsheet mentions search capability.
 This version does not have it.

 The site you create does not require a server.
 It runs directly off the file system.
 You do not need to be online.
 So if you put this on a laptop and have no net connection, it will work just fine.
+Nor do you even need Excel on the machine you are running the viewer on.
+(Excel is out of the picture once you hit "Generate.")

-Things may change a bit in the display depending what viewers you have installed.
+Things may change a bit in the page display depending what viewers you have installed in your browser.
+It is not too picky about the browser either.

 Note that there is a lot of room in each item for a Summary.
-You can write an entire analysis and it will appear at the bottom of the left pane when you are viewing the document.
+The examples here are short, but they can be much longer.
+You can write an entire analysis of each document, and it will appear at the bottom of the left pane when you are viewing the document.
+This is a major way we improve over the native file viewer in your File Manager.
+We can also be slective about which files we include in the index.
+Also, the date column gives you a place to put the *real* document date, rather than something picked up by the file system.

 Is this simple or what?
 Hope you like it.